Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Out-of-Sample Predictive Density

+\nin From equation (3.1), the deterministic relation (2.4) between $Y_t$ and $Z_t$, and the symmetry of the calendar and reverse time scales, it follows that:

-\nin The mixed VAR(p) process $(Y_t)$ [resp. the state process $(Z_t)$] is a Markov processes of order $p$ [resp. of order 1] in calendar time for $n_2 \geq 1$.
-They are both Markov in reverse time too.
+\nin {\bf Corollary 1: Markov Property} The mixed VAR(p) process $(Y_t)$ of dimension $m$ [resp. the state process $(Z_t)$ of dimension $n=mp$] is a Markov processes of order $p$ [resp. of order 1] in calendar time for $n_2 \geq 1$.
+The processes $(Y_t)$ and $(Z_t)$ are both Markov of orders $p$ and 1, respectively, in reverse time too.

-\nin This corollary extends to linear mixed causal-noncausal processes of any autoregressive order, the result of Cambanis, Fakhre-Zakeri (1994), who show that a linear pure noncausal autoregressive process of order 1 is a causal Markov process of order 1.
+\nin This corollary extends to any autoregressive order $p$ the result of Cambanis and Fakhre-Zakeri (1994), who show that a linear pure noncausal autoregressive process of order 1 is a causal Markov process of order 1.
+It also extends the Proposition 3.1 in Freis and Zakoian (2019) derived in the univariate case.

+The predictive density summarizes the nonlinear causal dynamics of a mixed VAR process.
+From the predictive densities, we infer the point forecasts and prediction intervals based on its quantiles.
+These lead us to the oos point predictions and prediction intervals at various horizons for this nonlinear and non-Gaussian process analogous to the linear pointwise predictions and prediction intervals of the causal VAR models.